FATE ONE: A Prophecy

 “Even flowers, with volition, need pruning,” he reflected with a scoff, “lest they falter under owns’ ambition.”

-Only the intense smile continued to be seen upon his soft face whilst the large brim of his headwear still shadowed the rest of his features.
+Only the intense smile continued to be seen upon his soft face whilst the large brim of his headwear shadowed the rest of his features.

-Upon him raising his sight, however, the luminescence of his golden irises pierced deep into her soul—those shadowless amber lenses that would tremble even the most courageous of warriors.
+Upon him raising his sight, however, the luminescence of his golden irises pierced deep into her soul—those large shadowless amber lenses that would tremble even the most courageous of warriors.
 Though she retained her focused expression, inside she was shaken.

 “If not now, inevitability simply waits,” he sneered as his attention shifted.
 He stilled his open hand, inviting the flow of embers from the dove’s immolated plumage that drifted by.